Repairing Storm-Damaged Shade, Ornamental, and Fruit Trees

 If excess silting causes a change in grade and is deposited around the bases of trees, remove excess silt to the level as close to the original grade as possible.
 Be careful not to rake or cut into the root system.

 On the other hand, erosion can take place during a flooding event.
 If too much soil has eroded, replace it with good topsoil around the bases of plants.
-Depth should equal original soil depth.
+The depth should equal the original soil depth.
 Mulch newly applied topsoil to prevent runoff.

 Continue Care